mpwolfe/go-gRPC-twiitter-streamer/README.md

 The credentials are passed to the server via the rpc clients.
 The rpc client.cc can either intiate a streaming tweets or stream tweets plus publish the tweets to a MQTT broker.
-The mqtt-sub-client.c can subscribe to the broker to receive the tweets.
+The mqtt-sub-client.c can subscribe to the broker to receive the tweets. the rpc client.go will just receive streaming tweets not publishing them to the broker.

 Grpc server is: twitter-streamer.go
 Grpc clients are: client.go and client.cc